Tuesday, September 16, 2025

 Review of this book, is on this site: https://biopurposeland.blogspot.com/2024/02/a-good-life-by-pope-francis.html

-Who Was…? biography series for middle grade inspires with the story of Pope Francis – a man who became the first pope from South America. ...
+Who Was…? biography series for middle grade aw-inspires with the story of Nikola Tesla who was one of the most brilliant and influential s...